GREY CUP CFL GAMES: 1982 ARTIFICIAL TURF: always? 1977-1999

 Snow covered the field on the very first day major league ball was played in Exhibition Stadium, on April 7, 1977.
 Although local folks were enthusiastic about the expansion Blue Jays franchise, the city of Toronto lacked enough hard cash to build a decent new baseball stadium.
 Instead, they simply expanded the existing football stadium that had originally been built in 1959 for the Toronto Argonauts.
 (Note the much longer field size used in the Canadian Football League: 110 yards plus 25 yards in each end zone.)
 The capacity for football games was 53,816.
 The scoreboard was positioned near the northeast corner of the end zone, making room for a movable bandshell used in concerts.

 The Blue Jays won only one divisional title during the twelve full seasons that they played in this stadium, in 1985.
-Since I was more of a football fan back in those years, I don't have any particular recollections about this stadium.
 Like Arlington Stadium in Texas, it was just a bland, make-do venue for a franchise lacking in means.
 The Blue Jays played their last game there on May 28, 1989, and moved into to nearby Skydome a week later.
 Soon the team's fortunes skyrocketed!
 Exhibition Stadium was demolished in February 1999, and a few years later a new soccer stadium was built in its place: BMO Field, which opened in 2007 as the home of the Toronto FC.

 FAN TIPS: Paul Thompson